Prevention and Relief of Navicular Problems

 The flaps that commonly fold over the central sulcus and the collateral grooves may naturally form to hold dirt in place within the grooves to help support the center of the foot (Ovnicek, Bowker).
 Leaving these flaps alone usually works well in dry areas similar to the high desert biomes most of our horses evolved for.
 In wet environments or when horses are stabled in close quarters, these “flaps” can harbor mud, manure, and be an ideal breeding ground for harmful microbes.
 In these environments it is usually best to trim away these flaps so the grooves can self-clean; this is especially important at the central sulci.

 The frog tends to callus in the correct shape and thickness if the horse is barefoot and excess wall length is not allowed.
 If you look for the body of the frog, you should be able to visualize the shape of the inner structures, the frog's natural shape and the flaps that protrude from it.
 You should usually remove the flaps only and avoid any temptation to "make it prettier" by trimming deep into the frog.
 It is particularly important to open the central cleft.
 This "opening" should parallel the inner structures without thinning the needed frog material.
-Follow the natural shape into the cleft at the center of the frog.
+Follow the natural shape of the body of the frog into the cleft at the center of the frog.

 While opening these flaps, try to preserve as much of the surface callus as possible.
 This preserves some soundness and usability of the frog, helping the horse callus the frog into this more hygienic shape so you don’t have to repeat the trimming at every maintenance trim.

 These are contracted frogs.
 The digital cushions and lateral cartilages are underdeveloped.
 The frog's corium is pinched together (thus closer to the ground) and the body of the frog flows into the deep collateral groove with no excess material built up.
-There is no room here for trimming to open the central cleft; both would be easily quicked and any trimming will increase sensitivity.
+There is no room here for trimming to open the central sulcus; both would be easily quicked and any trimming will increase sensitivity.
 The right photo shows a partially shed frog, but the new frog growing in underneath is still immature.
 Pea gravel, foam boot insoles, anti-fungal soaking, constant barefoot stimulation and thousands of heel first landings are needed to build adequate inner structure and healthier frogs.
 I see no trimming that needs to be done to either one; both are too thin, now.

 Added 3-15-09 Great new thrush tool.

 Also, of course daily hoof picking is particularly important in these environments.
 Most horse owners think it is a waste of time because the grooves are immediately filled back up with mud, manure or dirt.
 They need to understand how quickly microbes can multiply while consuming their horse.
-Picking out the hooves removes high concentrations of destructive microbes next to the “skin” even if the hoof is packed again one minute later.
+Picking out the hooves removes high concentrations of destructive microbes next to the “skin” even if the hoof is packed with mud again one minute later.

 Hygiene is important.
 I have seen too many horses that were lame simply because of advanced fungal infection in the frogs.
 It is very easy to prevent – very difficult to get rid of, once it becomes established.
 If you live in a wet environment and want to see “frog magic” try 4”-deep beds of pea gravel for a loafing surface (under the shade tree, run-in shed, stalls, at the gate, any area the horse spends time standing around).
 Place landscape fabric under it and pick the manure from it every day with a manure fork, and the same load of gravel will last for years.